cromulencellc/qemu-shoggoth/roms/skiboot/doc/xive.rst

     .. note:: This can be used to disable the boot time VPs though this isn't recommended.
 This must be used to enable allocated VPs.

+  - OPAL_XIVE_VP_SINGLE_ESCALATION (if available)

+    If this is set, the queues are configured such that all priorities turn into a single escalation interrupt.
+This results in the loss of priority 7 which can no longer be used.
+This this needs to be set before any interrupt is routed to that priority and queue 7 must not have been already enabled.

+    This feature is available if the "single-escalation-property" is present in the xive device-tree node.

+    .. warning:: When enabling single escalation, and pre-existing routing and configuration of the individual queues escalation is lost (except queue 7 which is the new merged escalation).
+		 When further disabling it, the previous value is not retrieved and the field cleared, escalation is disabled on all the queues.

 * report_cl_pair: This is the real address of the reporting cache line pair for that VP or 0 to disable.

+    .. note:: When disabling a VP, all other VP settings are lost.

 OPAL_XIVE_ALLOCATE_IRQ